-Though dry plunger lubrication for plunger mechanisms of High Pressure Die Cast Machines have been an available technology for more than 30 years, its acceptance level has not been as high as with conventional mineral oils.
+Though dry plunger lubricants for plunger mechanisms of High-Pressure Die Cast Machines have been an available technology for more than 30 years, its acceptance level has not been as high as with conventional mineral oils.

-- The need for the die-caster to invest in a dedicated and specific dry plunger lubricant dispensing unit,
+1. The need for the die-caster to invest in a dedicated and specific dry plunger lubricant dispensing unit.

-- The resistance of die-cast machine operators to implementing new procedures to use and maintain a dry plunger lubricant dispensing system, and,
+2. The resistance of die-cast machine operators in implementing new procedures to use and maintain a dry plunger lubricant dispensing system, and,

 Those who have converted into the path of using dry lubrication seldom revert to liquid technologies, as several benefits prove to be consequential for the die casting operations.